 And always, always, always the insidious you should be doing better.

 You only think you're failing because you're assigning yourself random, arbitrary guidelines based on—you guessed it—"should."

 Listen—set rules do not exist here in blended family land.
 There's nothing you have to live up to.
 There's no one right way to stepparent and no one right way to blend a family.
 You're doing your best, and that's all you can do.
 And if you fuck up?
 Congrats!
 You're a human who makes mistakes!
 Just like every single other human on the planet!

 Forgive yourself and move on.
 Whew!
 Feels good, doesn't it?

 Some parents have 50/50 custody, some have 60/40, some do that 2-2-3-3 thing, others have nothing written on paper at all and just wing it.
-Are any blended families more family-like than any others because of a particular custody schedule?
+Are some blended families more family-like than others because of a particular custody schedule?
 Nope.

 Don't get hung up on the disconnect between what you think your blended family should look/act/function like and what it actually looks/acts/functions like.